 Q: Why do we need the Election Integrity Protocol?

 • A: In some cases, we don’t.
-If a voting jurisdiction uses hand counts of paper ballots along with robust teller committees to implement their elections, they are good to go.
+If a small voting jurisdiction uses hand counts of paper ballots along with robust teller committees to implement their elections, they are good to go.
 They can increase public assurance by becoming EIP certified, but it is not entirely necessary if that jurisdiction is content with their election processes.
-In addition, hand counts can be augmented with VTNs and/or an optional EIP sidecar to securely transmit election results and also to double check vote counts.
+However, these elections are not valid unless they can be audited.
+To enable this, paper ballots need to be be augmented with BAMs.
+This is an extremely simple modification that can be made to any paper or electronic ballot.

 However, in a large and growing number of situations where voter discontent is high, particularly in any area using mail-in ballots or only machine counting of votes, EIP is essential.
-The primary issue with these other voting scenarios is that human observation has been removed from the vote counting process.
+The primary issue with these other voting scenarios is that the ballots themselves are not auditable and human observation has been removed from the vote counting process.

 Observation falls into two categories: verification and participation.
 If a voter can’t verify their ballot selections throughout the election, we aren’t really conducting elections.
 And if a jurisdiction employs a single company or entity to count all of the ballots, people are forced into a situation of trust, as opposed to consensus, which is the standard norm for elections.
 Real elections have multiple parties tallying the votes by consensus.
 Nobody "trusts" anyone or anything else.
 Trust is removed from the process, or more accurately it was never there to begin with.

 And finally, EIP offers a capability not found in other election protocols, and that is the ability of the voter to actually see their own ballot after they vote and to monitor the election in real time.
-This presents an unprecedented level of transparency, which is the true hallmark of any valid election.
+This presents an unprecedented level of transparency and auditability, which is the true hallmark of any valid election.
+Voters don't need to trust anyone when they can audit the entire election by themselves.

 Q: There’s no evidence of election fraud.
 Where is yours?